 What Do I Do Now?

 If you meet the criteria for anorexia, it is crucial that you find someone to talk to immediately.
 Anorexia has the highest mortality rate of any mental disorder (meaning more people die from anorexia than from any other mental disorder).
 The more weight you lose and the less you eat, the less you are able to be reasonable about how you are living, and the more susceptible you are to allowing this disorder to take over and even end your life.
-If you don’t believe you can actually die from anorexia, visit the Something Fishy Memorial page for a reality check.

 - If you are seeking Christ-centered treatment, check out our Treatment Finder.